JD-GenX/CAIG/README.md

 ## Reward Model Evaluation
-Download the pre-trained Reward Model from [[Hugging Face](https://huggingface.co/Chenguoz/CAIG-Reward-Model-PublicData-Trained)], along with the public test dataset mentioned above.
+Download the pre-trained Reward Model from [[Hugging Face](https://huggingface.co/Chenguoz/CAIG-Reward-Model-PublicData-Trained)], **along with the test set mentioned above (no need to download full training set)**.
 Then modify the `mm_vision_tower key` in the `config.json` file of the Reward Model to point to the correct path.

 Next, run the following code:
 ``` bash